Avedati/Chess/README.md

 # Chess

-A simple chess game written in C, with graphics implemented by SDL2.
+A simple chess game written in C, with graphics implemented using SDL2.